A Message to Teens

 To counter some of the despair that you could be feeling at this point...there are some strategies that you can get started with at home.

 - Help your teen find areas of interest that enables them to feel successful and powerful.
 When teens feel confident in one area of their life, these feelings can generalize to other areas as well.
 It may be through volunteering, or teaching.
 It could be through the arts, sports, drama, cooking, photography, sewing, or youth groups.
-Explore all that your community has to offer and have your teen "sample" options until they discover some new found passions.
-The hard part is to get them away from their videos and phones long enough to capture their attention.
+Explore all that your community has to offer and have your teen "sample" options until they discover some newfound passions.
+The biggest challenge is to pry them away from their videos and phones long enough to capture their attention.

 - Boost your teen's confidence.
 Living with ADHD can be exhausting for you AND your teen.
 It's important to take care of yourself and manage the stress that you feel.
 With your own self-care in place, don't forget to emphasize your love and support for your teen.
 Let them know that you are there to support them, you believe in them, and that you know that despite their difficulties, they can and will succeed.